Quentin R. Walsh: Later career and life

 Walsh was recalled to duty during the Korean War, serving at Coast Guard Headquarters in Washington, D.C., until he retired again in 1960.
 He settled in Denton, Maryland, a small rural community in Caroline County, and taught science classes at North Caroline High School from 1960 to 1965.
 He then served as a Maryland parole and probation officer until retiring in 1975.
 He was known in Denton for his community activism to preserve its historic district.
 Walsh died in 2000.

 Navy Cross citation

-The President of the United States of America takes pleasure in presenting the Navy Cross to Lieutenant Commander Quentin R. Walsh, United States Coast Guard, for extraordinary heroism and distinguished service in the line of his profession as Commanding Officer of a specially trained U.S. Naval Reconnaissance Party assigned the mission of reconnoitering the Naval Facilities and Arsenal at Cherbourg, France, on 26 and 27 June 1944.
-A gallant and aggressive leader, Commander Walsh courageously engaged in active street fighting with the enemy as he led his party in the skillful penetration of the eastern half of the city and, while advancing through scattered pockets of resistance and extremely hazardous areas which were still subjected to hostile fire, accepted the surrender of approximately four hundred enemy forces at the Naval Arsenal and disarmed them.
-Subsequently receiving the unconditional surrender of three hundred and fifty other officers and men, he released fifty-two United States Army Paratroopers who were prisoners in the fort.
-Commander Walsh's brilliant initiative, inspiring leadership and successful accomplishment of a difficult mission reflect great credit upon himself, his command and the United States Naval Service.
+Walsh received the Navy Cross for his actions on 26 and 27 June 1944, while commanding a U.S. Naval Reconnaissance Party assigned to reconnoiter the naval facilities and arsenal at Cherbourg, France.
+According to the citation, Walsh led his party through the eastern half of the city, engaging in street fighting and advancing through scattered pockets of resistance still under hostile fire.
+He accepted the surrender of approximately 400 enemy personnel at the Naval Arsenal and disarmed them, and subsequently received the surrender of another 350 officers and men.
+In the course of the operation, he freed 52 U.S. Army paratroopers who had been held prisoner in the fort.